Hen of the Woods – Identification, Edibility, Distribution, Medicinal Uses, Ecology, Sustainable Harvesting

 Hen of the Woods, Grifola frondosa

 I try to resist choosing a “favourite” wild mushroom – they have such distinct personalities and idiosyncrasies of growth habit, flavour, abundance and usage that ranking them doesn’t seem meaningful, even if it were possible.
 But if I was forced, with a mushroom knife to my throat, to pick a favourite, I think it would have to be hen of the woods.
-They have a wonderful combination of physical beauty, size, intriguing ecological roles, enigmatic qualities, delicious flavour, meaty texture, (reasonable) resistance to insect infestation, and medicinal benefits to make them utterly thrilling to find.
+They have a wonderful combination of physical beauty, size, intriguing ecological roles, enigmatic qualities, delicious flavour, versatility in the kitchen, meaty texture, (reasonable) resistance to insect infestation, and medicinal benefits to make them utterly thrilling to find.

 Perhaps of all these, it is their enigmatic quality that raises them above other fungal treasures.
 While they are by no means rare, their large size and not entirely predictable appearance, makes them feel like the big game of wild mushroom hunting.
 Certainly one of the greatest pleasures for fungi foragers is stumbling on one of these unexpectedly, and it is this that has given it its Japanese name of “dancing mushroom”.
 According to a Japanese legend, a group of Buddhist nuns and woodcutters met on a mountain trail, where they discovered a fruiting hen of the woods.
 They were so thrilled at their discovery that they danced to celebrate!
 Once you get to know them, you too will dance for joy when you find one!